RyanKeepRunning/YouCelebrity/README.md

 # YouCelebrity
-It's an amazing mobile application that mainly provides the functionality of telling you which celebrity you look like.
+It's an amazing mobile application that coudl tell you which celebrity you look like.

 Core functionalities (take a photo or upload from library):